AlvarDev/posenet-nodejs-gcp/README.md

 ## So...
 How to resolve this?

-Both issues has their own solution, build a detailed Dockerfile and use worker threads for example, but there is one resource that will resolve both with one shot:
+Both issues have their own solution, build a detailed Dockerfile and use worker threads for example, but there is one resource that will resolve both with one shot:
 ## [Cloud Functions](https://cloud.google.com/functions)

 1. Cloud Functions instances have already TensorFlow compiled.
 (One example that I found was  [_How to serve deep learning models using TensorFlow 2.0 with Cloud Functions_](https://cloud.google.com/blog/products/ai-machine-learning/how-to-serve-deep-learning-models-using-tensorflow-2-0-with-cloud-functions))